Last updated at 5:34, 20 Sep 2017 Uploaded at 5:01, 12 Feb 2014

 - It will not botch your game, cause CTDs or flood your papyrus log with errors.

-- It is designed to be invisible, it will only work when needed.
+- It will only work when needed.
 Its scripts will only run briefly when you request services and stop immediately after the dialogue is over.
 No constant monitoring, no checks, no polling.
 The update module will run once on game load to check the mod version and perform an integrity check, then stop.

 Blacksmiths will craft and temper at your request.
 Enchanters will enchant and recharge items for you.

 - The skill level of the blacksmith /enchanter determines what perks they get, the type of equipment they can work with and the cost of their work.
-The cost will also depend on the value of the item, your barter skill and game economic settings..
+The cost will also depend on the value of the item, the materials used by the NPC and your barter skill and game economic settings..

 - If a blacksmith can't craft or temper an item, find another with higher skill level, or change their skill via the MCM menu.